Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 To change a work mode, the robot arms must be moved outside normal operation to the new work mode, e. g. by G1 H2 commands.
 Then the new workingMode can be set and new movements executed.

-# dn[][], dnActiveInv
+# dn, dnActiveInv

 The double array dn holds the 6 Dn values each (ztr (DH: d), zrot (DH: theta), ytr, yrot, xtr (DH: a), xrot (DH: alpha)).

-dnActiveInv is a unit32_t variable to held bitwise information which Dn-s are used.
+dnActiveInv is a variable to held bitwise information which Dn-s are used.
 The bits are stored pairwise:
 * bit0 for D0 (and 2 for D1, 4 for D2, ...)
 1 means Dn is active, 0 means not
 * bit1 for D0 (and 3 for D1, 5 for D2, ...)
 0 means normal, 1 means inverted